In contrast to Facebook, Twitter will ban all political advertising

 — jack ???????????? (@jack) October 30, 2019

+Google and Facebook did not have immediate comments on Twitter’s policy change.

+Montana Gov. Steve Bullock, another Democratic 2020 contender, retweeted Dorsey’s announcement, adding the comment, “Good.
+Your turn, Facebook.”

-Twitter CEO Jack Dorsey tweeted the change Wednesday, saying the company is recognizing that advertising on social media offers an unfair level of targeting compared to other mediums.
+Dorsey said the company is recognizing that advertising on social media offers an unfair level of targeting compared to other mediums.
+It is not about free expression, he asserted.

-The majority of money spent on political advertising in the U.S. goes to television ads.
+“This is about paying for reach.
+And paying to increase the reach of political speech has significant ramifications that today’s democratic infrastructure may not be prepared to handle,” he tweeted.
+“It’s worth stepping back in order to address.”

+Twitter currently only allows certified campaigns and organizations to run political ads for candidates and issues.
+The latter tend to advocate on broader issues such as climate change, abortion rights and immigration.

 Send questions/comments to the editors.